meshplay/meshplay/docs/pages/guides/tutorials/kubernetes-pods.md

 category: tutorials
 language: en
 list: include
-abstract: "Explore Kubernetes Pods using Meshery in an interactive live cluster environment, through a series of hands-on excercises."
+abstract: "Explore Kubernetes Pods using Meshplay in an interactive live cluster environment, through a series of hands-on excercises."
 ---

 ### Introduction

 In this tutorial, we'll learn the fundamentals of Pods, the smallest deployable units in the Kubernetes ecosystem.
-Using Meshery Playground, an interactive live cluster environment, we'll perform hands-on labs to gain practical experience in deploying, managing, and understanding some of the concepts related to Pods.
+Using Meshplay Playground, an interactive live cluster environment, we'll perform hands-on labs to gain practical experience in deploying, managing, and understanding some of the concepts related to Pods.

 > **_NOTE:_** This tutorial demonstrates stand alone pods, i.e. pods not managed through deployments.

 ### Prerequisites

 - Basic understanding of containerization and Kubernetes concepts.
-- Access to the _Meshery Playground_.
-If you don't have an account, sign up at [Meshery Playground](https://play.meshery.io/).
+- Access to the _Meshplay Playground_.
+If you don't have an account, sign up at [Meshplay Playground](https://play.meshplay.io/).

 ### Lab Scenario